 Cornwall moved into tier two from Boxing Day.
 This decision was justified by the government, observing that while numbers remained at a low level, the prior week had seen a 245% increase in Cornwall’s case rate, including a rise in cases in over-60s.
 Additionally, while remaining relatively low at 2%, the positivity rate had increased from the prior week.
 Daily hospital admissions were also increasing significantly, though no-one had been in critical care.
-The government stated that “Whilst they have increased from a relatively low level, the current trajectory of the epidemiology indicators and case levels is concerning and warrants escalation to Tier 2.”
+The government stated: “Whilst they have increased from a relatively low level, the current trajectory of the epidemiology indicators and case levels is concerning and warrants escalation to Tier 2.”

 Recently, a new variant of COVID-19 has begun to draw attention.
 By the end of December, the new variant was spreading at particularly high levels in the South West, faster than expected.
 Therefore, the government stated that stronger measures would be required to control the virus.

 According to the government, the new variant emerged in September 2020 and began to circulate more widely from mid-November.
 It can transmit more easily, but there is no evidence that it is more severe and that existing COVID-19 vaccines will not work against it.
 Furthermore, tests are being adapted so that this new variant can be detected.

-Cornwall’s move to tier three was explained in a government press release, stating that “While rates in the South West may be lower than other areas, the data shows a sharp upwards trajectory.”
+Cornwall’s move to tier three was explained in a government press release, stating: “While rates in the South West may be lower than other areas, the data shows a sharp upwards trajectory.”
 Additionally, it noted that winter is typically a difficult time for the NHS and that pressure on hospitals was a concern.